symonk/pydocs/docs/source/descriptor_protocol.rst

                 ...

-The above is really all there is too it.  ``Data`` and ``Non Data`` descriptors vary slightly in the overrides are calculated in an instance dictionary.
+The above is really all there is too it.  ``Data`` and ``Non Data`` descriptors vary slightly in how the overrides are calculated in an instance dictionary.
 For example if a an instance dictionary has an attribute with the same name as the descriptor the ``non data`` descriptor will take precedence, however if an instance dictionary has an attribute with the same name as a ``data`` descriptor, the dictionary attribute will take precedence.